 - Document and contract changes

 The value of SMS in today’s trust economy

 A brand’s reputation is everything.
 In our current trust economy, clients judge a brand based on its presentation, quality of products, reliability, and CX, as well as online reviews.

 Building trust with potential clients can be as easy as providing vital business components in a simple and accessible way.
 Extensive product descriptions and configuration, ISO standard compliance, eCommerce PCI compliance, specification sheets, measurement guides, and accessible media-rich content are good examples of necessary yet valuable business information that can influence a client’s decision to purchase.

 In addition to quality assurance, CX and reliability can also shape how a client perceives a business.
 Reviews can cement a brand’s reliability and credibility.
 Consumers want to feel empowered with their purchases, and they will do the research necessary to ensure they’re making the right decision with the right brand for them.
 According to a survey by Fan & Fuel, 94% of participants said they read reviews when they are available, and 92% hesitated to buy something if customer reviews weren’t visible.

 The simplicity of SMS encourages recipients to participate in surveys, reviews, and provide recommendations.
 Through a robust mobile messaging gateway, brands can easily measure customer loyalty, respond to negative reviews, provide solutions, and ask for constructive feedback.

-Providing good CX and building brand trust can, in turn, grow customer loyalty and customer retention.
+Providing good CX and building brand trust can, in turn, grow customer loyalty and improve customer retention.
 After all, returning customers spend around 33% more than other customers.

 One of the easiest ways to measure customer loyalty is through Net Promoter Scores (NPS).
 It’s a straightforward way for enterprise businesses to request and categorize customer feedback, particularly for B2M (businesses selling B2B and B2C from one platform) or D2C brands.